Current & Upcoming Events

 Themes of acceptance and inclusion are woven throughout the exhibition, not only through the artworks themselves but also through accompanying personal narratives.
 Each sitter shares their story, challenging societal perceptions and confronting narrow beauty standards.
 In doing so, Drawing Awareness becomes more than an exhibition—it is a movement advocating for compassion, representation, and meaningful connection in an image-driven world.

-Mike Skidmore: The Story Behind the Subject
+Artist Talk: Mike Skidmore - The Story Behind the Subject

 Saturday, 18th April 1-3pm